szuwgh/platypus/README.md

 # Gypaetus
-A library of modern real-time full-text and vector search engines
+A library of modern real-time full-text and vector search engine